Final Resolution (2020): Preliminary matches

 Next, a knockouts tag team match was contested between The Sea Stars (Ashley Vox and Delmi Exo) against Havok and Nevaeh.
 Delmi takes out Nevaeh with a hurricanrana, who in return hits her with a bulldog for a two count.
 Ashley tags in and hits Nevaeh with a dropkick, but causes her to fall towards her corner, tagging in Havok.
 After avoiding a sit-down splash, Ashley tags in Delmi, but gets taken out by Havok and Nevaeh with a backbreaker into a clothesline for two.
 Havok and Nevaeh utilize quick tags to continue their offense on Delmi, who gets taken out after the former kicks her from the apron into the latter who delivers a German suplex.
 Delmi gets the tag to Ashley, and the both of them take Havok out with a codebreaker/senton combination, but only for a near fall.
 Nevaeh tags in to hit Ashley with a sliding cutter to win for her team.

-The third match was an intergender tag team match between Tenille Dashwood and Kaleb with a K versus Alisha and Eddie Edwards.
-Tenille and Alisha have a brief lockup before tagging in their respective partners.
+The third match was an intergender tag team match between Tenille Dashwood and Kaleb with a K against Alisha and Eddie Edwards.
+After a brief lockup, Tenille and Alisha tagged their respective partners.
 Eddie takes out Kaleb with an inverted atomic drop and a belly-to-belly suplex.
 Kaleb gets the advantage after a leg sweep to work on Eddie in the corner, gets caught with a jawbreaker but trips him into the ropes, allowing Tenille to choke him as Kaleb distracts the referee.
-Eddie fights back with a "Blue Thunder Bomb" on Kaleb, both of them tag out, and Alisha takes Tenille out with a low flatliner, a running senton and then a bulldog from the corner.
+Eddie fights back with a "Blue Thunder Bomb" on Kaleb, both of them tag out, and Alisha takes Tenille out with a low flatliner, a running senton and a bulldog from the corner.
 Kaleb breaks up the cover and gets sent to the outside, but manages to trip up Alisha and allow Tenille to land a butterfly suplex for two.
-Alisha heads to the top rope but gets caught in the tree of woe because of Kaleb, leaving her open for Tenille to wrench her neck to bottom turnbuckle and deliver a low crossbody, but manages to kick out at two.
-Alisha tags in Eddie who gives Kaleb a back body drop, sets him up for the tiger driver but Tenille stops him, and Alisha tags in to deliver a tilt-a-whirl DDT on Kaleb, who then gets hit with a suicide dive by Eddie.
+Alisha heads to the top rope but gets caught in the Tree of Woe because of Kaleb, leaving her open for Tenille to wrench her neck to the bottom turnbuckle and deliver a low crossbody, but manages to kick out at two.
+Alisha tags in Eddie who gives Kaleb a back body drop, sets him up for the tiger driver but Tenille stops him, and Alisha tags in to land a tilt-a-whirl DDT on Kaleb, who then gets hit with a suicide dive by Eddie.
 As Alisha climbs up top, Sami Callihan's music plays but he doesn't appear, leaving her distracted for Tenille to hit the "Spotlight Kick" and get the win.
 After the match, Callihan emerges from underneath the ring and hits Eddie's head with a baseball bat, followed by a package piledriver.
 Callihan attempted to piledrive Alisha, but was stopped by several referees and officials from doing it.